PrunaAI/ComfyUI_pruna/README.md

 The Pruna node will appear in the nodes menu in the `Pruna` category.

-**Important note**: Current implementation relies on launching ComfyUI with the flag `--disable-cuda-malloc`, otherwise, the node will not work.
-For optimal performance, we recommend also setting the flag `--gpu-only`.
+**Important note**: The current implementation requires launching ComfyUI with the `--disable-cuda-malloc` flag; otherwise the node may not function properly.
+For optimal performance, we also recommend setting the `--gpu-only` flag.
 These flags can be added when starting ComfyUI from the command line:
 ```bash
 python main.py --disable-cuda-malloc --gpu-only
 ```